top of page

 The Early Childhood Excellence Centers Project in the Gaza Envelope and Northern Confrontation Line Communities

-This comprehensive three-year educational and social initiative aims to rehabilitate and empower 35 educational centers for children aged 3-6.
-Of these, 30 are located in Gaza Envelope and Western Negev communities, and five in northern Israel.
-This endeavor is made possible thanks to the generous contributions of Bank Hapoalim, the Rothman Family Foundation, and the Segal Family Foundation from the USA, the Combat Antisemitism Movement (CAM), the Russian Jewish Congress (RJC), and the San Francisco Federation.
-The project’s goal is to upgrade and enhance early childhood education in regions that have endured severe physical and social disruptions over the past year, with many residents evacuated from their homes.
+This three-year educational and social initiative focuses on rehabilitating and empowering 32 Early Childhood Excellence Centers for children aged 3–6 in Western Negev communities, with additional centers planned for northern Israel and Bat Yam—areas deeply affected by the Iranian- and proxy-led wars.
+The project is made possible thanks to the generous support of Bank Hapoalim, the Rothman Family Foundation, the Segal Family Foundation (USA), the Combat Antisemitism Movement (CAM), the Russian Jewish Congress (RJC), and the San Francisco Federation.
+Its goal is to upgrade and strengthen early childhood education in regions that have suffered severe physical and social disruption over the past year, where many families were forced to evacuate their homes.

 At the heart of the project is an innovative pedagogical approach, integrating advanced educational philosophies such as Reggio Emilia, the Future Kindergarten model, and Waldorf.
 Comprehensive training, guidance, and enrichment for educational staff are integral components, ensuring high-quality and sustainable educational standards.
 Each Excellence Center is being designed as an innovative learning space that fosters creativity, exploration, and active learning while addressing the personal and educational needs of every child.